Full Time

 Qualifications:

-- PhD level or currently pursuing a PhD degree in Physics or a relevant field
+- PhD level or currently pursuing a PhD degree in Mathematics (Optimization), Physics or a relevant field

-- Strong background in quantum physics, mathematics, and algorithms
+- Strong background in quantum computing, mathematics, and algorithms

 - Proficient coding skills in Python or relevant languages